Fiction

 Netflix / April 16

 When it premiered on Netflix, Bronca was presented as a miniseries.
-But as often happens with successful productions, it has ended up being a series, albeit an anthology one.
+But as often happens with productions that are successful, it has ended up being a series, albeit an anthology one.
 Thus, each new season features new couples pushed to the limit and eager for conflict.
-On this occasion, the story is set in a country club for affluent people.
+On this occasion, the story is set in a country club for wealthy people.
 A Gen Z couple –Cailee Spaeny and Charles Melton– witnesses a fight between their boss and his wife (Oscar Isaac and Carey Mulligan).
 This leads to a series of coercive moves in which the club's Korean billionaire owner also becomes involved.

 'I always sometimes'